eckozero/CLIc/README.md

 Setting Up
 ----------

-Download CLIc.py and install.sh to your computer.
+Download the git repo to your computer.
 Navigate to the directory containing the "install.sh" file and run

 ```bash
 chmod +x install.sh